Describes the feature set and how to work with the Virtual App

 Windows panel -> Settings -> Network&Internet -> Wi-Fi -> Windows Firewall and turn the firewall off, sometimes it can block data transfer on port 7777

-You can also choose any other free port for data transfer, in this case you will need to change them both in the application and in the plugin settings in the “Network” section.
+You can also choose any other free port for data transfer, in this case, you will need to change them both in the application and the plugin settings in the “Network” section.

 3. If you have a connection issue use not loaded access point to fix the problem, the problem can be if you work in a place with a lot of devices on one router.

-5. Turn off “RTX” when you use “VR mode” if you will not do it you will get problems with screen to render and your phone will have one black window in one of the VR sides.
+5. Turn off “RTX” when you use “VR mode” If you will not do it you will get problems with the screen rendering and your phone will have one black window on one of the VR sides.

 6. If you want to build your project you need to turn off UI (MyActor->Details panel->User Interface->”Enable GUI”) in “MyActor”, otherwise you will get an error launching your project’s Exe.

 7. If you have an error like this when you run the project “CheckForFirewall.exe”: Go to MyActor on the scene->Details->ARPhone-> Network-> and untick “Turn off windows defender”

 8. UI during render does not affect the final result of render.

 9. Video panel in the sequencer becomes hidden because of incorrect tab switching.
 You can fix this issue in two ways:

 -Close the Take Recorder panel and open it again.